NagaraTech/hetu-docs/Zeb/modules.md

 ZNet is a p2p relay network with verifiable VLC (virtual logic clock) causal order.
 This system is currently in poc stage.

-### zchronod
+### zeb-clock

-The zchronod or chronos is a implement of vlc(verifiable logical clock).

-It use the znet p2p relay as network module.
+zeb-clock is a implement of [chronos](https://github.com/hetu-project/chronos) about vlc(verifiable logical clock).
+It use the zeb p2p relay as network module.
 And as a backend project node for supporting verifiable logical clock and causality ordering.
 This system is currently in poc stage.

 ### aggregator